Mentors

 He must have seen the look in Jay’s eyes and how they shifted to the door he’d come in through.
 There was a long moment as the younger man focused on the escape route, and neither spoke.

 “I am a homosexual and I have a disfigurement.”
 The man said.
-“Why would I want to harm you?
+“But why on earth would I want to harm you?
 That’s not why you are here young man.
 Go on…” He pointed to an open door on his left.
 “Take the bath.
 Take the clothes.
 Take your time.
 No charge, no deposit, no strings.”

 Jay was running the water when the voice came through the bathroom door.
 “Would you like a tea?”